 Last week Lawton Burns PhD and Mark Pauly PhD of the Wharton School of Business at the University of Pennsylvania published a landmark economic article entitled, “Detecting BS in Health Care.”
 Yes, you did not read that wrong—the academic paper used the abbreviation “BS” to describe the bull—- in the healthcare industry.

-As a practicing physician, I find it to be a fascinating paper, and I recommend you click on the link and read it.
+As a practicing physician, I found it to be a fascinating paper, and I recommend you click on the link and read it.
 The authors begin with a discussion of the art and value of BS detection.
 They mention that Ernest Hemingway was once asked, “Is there one quality needed to be a good writer, above all others?”

 Hemingway replied, “Yes, a built-in, shock-proof, crap detector.”